How to Use Indirect Function in Excel

 Average with Indirect Function

-Determining the average performance of a company, particularly in sales.
+Use INDIRECT with the AVERAGE function to analyze business performance, especially in tracking average sales over time.
 Using Indirect helps find the average value, crucial for assessing overall company performance.

 Using Average with Indirect Function